libp2p/interop/PDD-TRANSPORT.md

   - [PeerB](./peer-b.json)
 **Dramatization:**
   - PeerA starts with only the TCP transport enabled on port 10000
-  - PeerA starts with only the WebSockets transport enabled on port 10000
+  - PeerB starts with only the WebSockets transport enabled on port 10000
+  - PeerA and PeerB start handling a '/echo/1.0.0' protocol that echoes back anything it receives
-  - PeerA dials to PeerB and fails
+  - PeerA dials to PeerB on '/echo/1.0.0' and fails (incompatible transport)
+  - PeerB dials to PeerB on '/echo/1.0.0' and fails (incompatible transport)
   - Both peers shutdown and the test ends